Skip to the content.

 }

-The implementation for Mijn Afvalwijzer (new) is as follows.
-You need to get the API URL and enter it as a parameter.
+The implementation for Klikomanager is as follows.
+You need to get the API URL and a company code and enter it as a parameters.

 }